svalade/svalade.github.io_source/content/event/_index.md

 # NB: this controls the "archive page" (accessed when pressing SEE ALL)
 # https://wowchemy.com/docs/content/archives/

-title: Talks & Poster in international conferences
+title: Talks #& Posters in international conferences
 cms_exclude: true

 # View.